OpenTechSchool-Brussels/intro-to-webGL-and-shaders/log3_draw-animate-shape.md

 ## a) Create your own shape

 Now the question is : how to send vertex positions to the vertex shader ?
 Well, a simple approach would be to send vertices once every frame to the GPU.
-That's how early OpenGL workekd.
+That's how early versions of OpenGL workekd.
 But was not very efficient as it costs a lot of data transfer between the CPU memory and the GPU memory.
 That's why the Vertex Buffer Object (VBO) has been added in mordern OpenGL versions.
-VBO is a buffer containing vertex informations residing in the GPU memory.
-That means that you need to upload the vertiex informations to the GPU just once.
+VBO is a buffer, residing in the GPU memory, and containing vertex informations.
+That means that you need to upload the vertex informations to the GPU just once.
 The vertices will stay there until the VBO is explicitely destroyed by the application.

 During a frame rendering, the vertex shader reads directly the VBO, vertex per vertex, and use it as input attribute.

 <img src="./assets/webGLVBODiagram.jpg" alt="VBO diagram">

 Let'see how to connect these different pieces together.
-Comment the function that we will replace :
+Comment the function that we will replace with our own code:

 ~~~ JavaScript
 //func_3_createTriangle();
 ~~~

 The first thing to do is to define the vertex positions (the data) we want to send to the vertex shader.
-Before loading crazy models containing thousands of vertices, let's start by writing manually the position of one single triangle :
+Before loading crazy models containing thousands of vertices, let's start by writing manually the position of one humble triangle :

 ~~~ JavaScript